teach-afp/www/input/lecture10.md

 * We can capture the "right" behavior of `isort` with many properties

-* We consider that the length of a sorted lists is the same as the list before being sorted.
+* We consider that the length of a sorted list is the same as the list before being sorted.

   ```haskell